Statement of Intent for Promoting Equality

 Specified Individual support

-This is usually provided via a Statement of Special Educational Needs or an Education, Health and Care Plan (EHCP).This means your child will have been identified by the class teacher as needing a particularly high level of individual or small group teaching which cannot be provided from the budget available to the school.
+This is usually provided via an Education, Health and Care Plan (EHCP).This means your child will have been identified by the class teacher as needing a particularly high level of individual or small group teaching which cannot be provided from the budget available to the school.

 Usually your child will also need specialist support in school from a professional outside the school.
 This may be from:

 - Local Authority central services such as the ASD Outreach Team or Sensory Service (for students with a hearing or visual need).

 - Outside agencies such as the Speech and Language Therapy (SALT) Service.